My

 Target Earth: The Search for Rogue Asteroids and Doomsday Comets that Threaten Our Planet by Duncan Steel and Reader's Digest

-This work has astonishing figures and photographs.
-There is something about seeing illustrations of asteroids slamming into earth that is scarier than any horror movie.
+Target Earth features astonishing figures and photographs.
+Seeing illustrations of asteroids slamming earth scares me more than horror movies.

-Contending that the risk of an American being killed by a comet or asteroid collision during a lifetime is one in ten thousand, Duncan Steel argues that the government should spend at least one billion dollars a year protecting citizens from such an event.
+Contending that the risk of an American being killed by a comet or asteroid collision during a lifetime equals one in ten thousand, Duncan Steel argues the government should spend at least one billion dollars a year protecting citizens from such an event.

-That collision probability is higher than the probability of being killed by floods, tornados, and jet accidents combined, though it is much lower than the probabilities of dying from autos, fires, homicides, and accidental shootings.
+Though lower than probabilities of death from autos, fires, homicides, and accidental shootings, that collision death probability exceeds the probability of death by floods, tornados, and jet accidents combined.
 The government, he claims, values human lives at "three or four million dollars each."
 I thought it was about two million each, but maybe I read the two million figure in an old book.
-Plugging in four million dollors times the mean number of space rock collision deaths and you end up with about a billion dollars per year.
+Plugging in four million dollors times the mean number of space collision deaths, and you get about a billion dollars per year.

-There is also the tiny probability of a space object killing every human, which in addition to the harms done and huge opportunity losses to present humans would represent astronomical opportunity losses for future humans.
-Humans have only been around for a proverbial blink.
-There are perhaps billions of future generations that could exist.
-If a species-killing object is out there, deflecting it or avoiding it by some other method, may represent the greatest achievement in human history.
+There also exists the tiny probability of a space object killing every human, which in addition to the harms done and huge opportunity losses to present humans, would represent astronomical opportunity losses for future humans.
+Humans lived for a proverbial blink.
+Billions of future generations could exist.
+If a species-killing object exists, deflecting or avoiding it by some other method may represent the greatest achievement in human history.

-I am unclear, however, whether his death calculations represent only deaths from direct impact or include deaths from hunger, disease, tidal waves, climate disruption and other indirect factors.
+I am unclear, however, whether the author's death calculations represent only deaths from direct impact or include deaths from hunger, disease, tsunamis, climate disruption, and other indirect factors.

-Ocean collisions are even more dangerous.
-They create tidal waves that wipe out coastal cities.
-Coral at an elevation of 1,000 feet in Hawaii may have been deposited by an impact tidal wave.
-He claims that if the 1908 snowball that hit the forests of Tunguska, Russia exploded over the ocean, it would have produced more tidal wave damage than anyone can remember.
-He claims the energy of the Tunguska event was 20 megatons, which does not seem large enough to produce super tidal waves, but I'm only guessing.
+Ocean collisions are worse, creating tsunamis that could wipe out coastal cities.
+Coral at an elevation of 1,000 feet in Hawaii resulted, perhaps, from an impact tidal wave.
+Steel asserts that if the 1908 snowball that hit the forests of Tunguska, Russia exploded over the ocean, it would have produced more tsunami damage than anyone can remember.
+The energy of the Tunguska event was 20 megatons, which seems far too small to produce large tidal waves, but I'm only guessing.

-Steel summarizes the history of asteroid and comet study, writing that there are a billion comets in the Oort cloud well beyond Pluto and Neptune.
+Steel summarizes the history of asteroid and comet study, writing that a billion comets reside in the Oort cloud well beyond Pluto and Neptune.
 Steel's writing is clear and engaging.
 Worth reading.
 Book review article by J.T.
-Fournier.
+Fournier, last updated July 23, 2009.